Simon Pagenaud wins Indy 500 on Penske’s golden anniversary

 “Horsepower, that’s unfortunate the way it is,” said Rossi, who was in a Honda for Andretti Autosport.
 “I think we had the superior car, we just didn’t have enough there at the end.”

 Pagenaud was in a Chevrolet and the bowtie brand was the dominant engine maker all May.
+Chevy swept the top four spots in qualifying, won the race and took four of the top six spots.
+It was a banner day for Penske, who saw Josef Newgarden finish fourth while Power was fifth.

-He climbed from his car, let out a primal scream of relief, then dumped the entire winning jug of milk over his head.
+Pagenaud, who led a race-high 116 of the 200 laps, climbed from his car, let out a primal scream of relief and then dumped the entire winning jug of milk over his head.

 “We’ve come through a life of trying to achieve this and I am just speechless,” Pagenaud said.
 “I never expected to be in this position and I certainly am grateful.”

-Asked if he was on a mission — Pagenaud led a race-high 116 of the 200 laps — to save his job, Pagenaud dismissed the pressure of free agency.
+Asked if he was on a mission to save his job, Pagenaud dismissed the pressure of free agency.

 “The milk motivated me,” Pagenaud said.
 “Just focus on the job, man.”